dotnet/docs/docs/csharp/language-reference/operators/index.md

 ## Operator associativity

-For operators with the same precedence level, associativity of the operators determines the order in which the operations are performed:
+When operators have the same precedence, associativity of the operators determines the order in which the operations are performed:

-- *Left-associative* operators are evaluated from left to right.
-Except for the [assignment operators](assignment-operator.md) and the [null-coalescing operator](null-coalescing-operator.md), all binary operators are left-associative.
+- *Left-associative* operators are evaluated in order from left to right.
+Except for the [assignment operators](assignment-operator.md) and the [null-coalescing operator `??`](null-coalescing-operator.md), all binary operators are left-associative.
 For example, `a + b - c` is evaluated as `(a + b) - c`.
-- *Right-associative* operators are evaluated from right to left.
-The assignment operators, the null-coalescing operator, and the [conditional operator](conditional-operator.md) are right-associative.
+- *Right-associative* operators are evaluated in order from right to left.
+The assignment operators, the null-coalescing operator `??`, and the [conditional operator `?:`](conditional-operator.md) are right-associative.
 For example, `x = y = z` is evaluated as `x = (y = z)`.

 Use parentheses to change the order of evaluation imposed by operator associativity: